appthrust/tokenaut/README.md

 > NOTE: This design guarantees duplicate elimination at the cluster level.
 It does not consider eliminating duplicates across multiple clusters or between a cluster and non-Kubernetes systems.
 This design may be revisited from scratch.

-## Token Update Frequency
+## Token Refresh Frequency

-> NOTE: This feature is a future idea that may be implemented.

 GitHub App installation access tokens have a lifespan of 1 hour.
-The controller updates all tokens at a frequency of less than 1 hour.
-In the future, this frequency may be changeable through the controller's startup options (`args`).
+The controller refreshes all tokens at a frequency of 50 minutes.
+This is to ensure that the token is always valid and to avoid the token becoming invalid during the update process.
+If you need to change the update frequency, you can specify `-token-refresh-interval` in the controller's command line arguments.

 ## Manual Trigger for Token Update